AndrewAtLarge/BibUpdate/README.rst

   -i IGNORE, --ignore=IGNORE  A string of BibTeX_ fields to ignore when printing -q, --quiet                 Do not print a list of changes (default on) -v, --version               Print version and exit

+\bibupdate_ does not change your origin database file and, instead, it creates a new file with the name `updated_file.bib`, if your original file was `file.bib`.
+As described below, you should check the new file for errors.

 This script attempts to add missing fields to the papers in a BibTeX_ database file by querying mrlookup_ and getting the missing information from there.
 This